Model projects from Afterschool Serves Tennessee

 - significantly improved social emotional learning scores for the participants

-Thank you to the Charles Stewart Mott Foundation, NYLC, United Ways of Tennessee, and Volunteer Tennessee for making these projects possible.
+Thank you to the Charles Stewart Mott Foundation, NYLC, United Ways of Tennessee, Learning Blade, and Volunteer Tennessee for making these projects possible.

 Backfield in Motion